 - Conditions such as high triglycerides and lupus

-People with chronic pancreatitis are usually men between the ages of 30 and 40, but chronic pancreatitis may occur in females as well.
+People with chronic pancreatitis are usually men between the ages of 30 and 40, but chronic pancreatitis may occur in women as well.

 How Is Pancreatitis Diagnosed?

-Pancreatitis is primarily suspected when a person reports symptoms of pancreatitis and also has risk factors such as heavy alcohol use or gallstone disease.
-To confirm acute pancreatitis, the doctor measures levels in the blood of the two digestive enzymes, amylase and lipase.
+To diagnose acute pancreatitis, doctors measure levels in the blood of two digestive enzymes, amylase and lipase.
 High levels of these two enzymes strongly suggest acute pancreatitis.